Site logo

 Racehorses can reach neck break speeds of 74km/hour over short distances when running without extra load.
 However, even the best horses only reach 32-48.5 km/hour with a rider on their back, lasting at most 3km before resting.

-What’s the Average Horse Speed?
+What’s the Average Racehorse Speed?

 The average horse runs 10 to 17 miles per hour, equivalent to 16-27 km/hour.
 However, the speeds improve drastically with training.
 For example, a moderately trained horse can clock 25-30 miles per hour, equivalent to 42-48 km/hour.
 Unsurprisingly, some horses cannot cover more than 10 miles in an hour.